Quick Start

 You'll also need to choose your own partnerId — this is a string you define to identify your website or casino brand (e.g., "my-casino", "my-casino-asia").
 You can use different partner IDs to distinguish between platforms or regions under the same operator.

-import { createSign } from 'node:crypto'
+import { createVerify } from 'node:crypto'

-function signPayload(payload: string, privateKey: string): string {
+function isValidSignature(rawBody: string, signature: string, marblesPublicKey: string): boolean {

-return createSign('RSA-SHA256')
+return createVerify('RSA-SHA256')

 }

-const signature = signPayload(JSON.stringify(requestBody), privateKey)
+const signature = req.headers['x-marbles-signature'] as string

-// Add to request: headers['X-Marbles-Signature'] = signaturefrom cryptography.hazmat.primitives import hashes, serialization
+}from cryptography.hazmat.primitives import hashes, serialization

 from cryptography.hazmat.primitives.asymmetric import padding